Engensmax/Truss-Builder/README.md

 'optimization': Starts a deterministic optimization with the input values as starting point.
 See # OPTIMIZATION in # METHOD for the optimization options.
 The optimization uses the scipy optimization toolbox.

+To add new topologies, define a new cell in library_cell.py and then define the new truss in library_truss.py.
+After that add the amount of variables and ratios in the dictionaries in truss_builder.py at the top of the User Input section.